-As an integral part of the Alliance performance framework, day to day performance is monitored through the performance dashboard on the force intranet, which is updated daily across a range of crime areas.
+As an integral part of the Alliance performance framework day to day performance is monitored through the performance dashboard on the force intranet, which is updated daily across a range of crime areas.
 The information provided by the dashboard is used to take corrective action to address emerging issues and adverse trends.

-Day-to-day policing is directed by the Chief Constable, which is informed by the Police and Crime Plan and the Strategic Assessment.
+Daily policing is directed by the Chief Constable, which is informed by the Police and Crime Plan and the Strategic Assessment.
 The latter is an assessment of the highest risks and harms at national and local level.
-The Alliance Control Strategy is set in response to the threats identified in the Strategic Assessment, it is a framework used, by operational officers, for decision making and allocating resources.
-Diagram 4 shows the current Alliance Control Strategy.
+The Control Strategy is set in response to the threats identified in the Strategic Assessment.
+It is a framework used by operational officers for decision making and allocating resources.
+Diagram 4 shows the Control Strategy that was in place throughout 2018/19.
+This has been updated from April 2019 onwards, with separate control strategies being adopted by each force.